 Mail completed application and fee (if applicable) to:

 Sacramento, CA 94269-0001

-You will receive your parking placard approximately four weeks after you submit the application.
+You will receive your parking placard approximately two to four weeks after you submit the application.

 We offer free window decals for vehicles that have a wheelchair lift or carrier that obstructs the view of the rear license plate.
 The decal has a white background with black numbers and/or letters matching the vehicle license plate.
 Place the decal on the rear window of the vehicle.

 To be eligible for a decal, one of the following must apply to you:

 - You transport person(s) with a disabled person placard.

 - You have a vehicle with DP or DV License Plates.